cyberdrk/TraViol/README.md

 - 1 min we have at least 22 traffic violations in India and
 - 1 death per 4 mins due to road accidents

-This project aims to catch
+This project aims to curb Overspeeding and Red Light Violation.
+A detailed algorithmic flow of the same has been provided in the PPT.

 ## Getting Started